 South Sudan: Delivering vital relief and livelihoods opportunities in hard-to-reach areas

-South Sudan is the world's youngest nation, gaining independence from Sudan in 2011.
-While this put an end to Africa's most protracted civil war, it did little to secure peace for a diverse country made up of 60 different major ethnic groups.
+South Sudan is the world’s youngest nation, gaining independence from Sudan in 2011.
+While this marked the end of Africa’s most protracted civil war, it did little to secure peace for a diverse country made up of 60 different major ethnic groups.

 Population